adrianxsusec/tldrify/README.md

 Thus, we decided to create an incredibly simple "query" language: which is the purpose served by the 3rd tab in our Gradio UI.
 The "language" has a simple syntax: filter-criteria-1=value-1,value-2,...,value-m & ... & filter-criteria-n=value-1_.
 For instance, if `country=USA,India & category=business,sports` is the query used, then the result will be summaries for articles that are either from USA or India, AND are in the category business or sports.
 Currently, the only `filter-criteria` supported are `country` and `category`, however this is something that can be expanded in the future.
 It is important to note that this querying option currently does not do much in terms of error-checking, however this is something that can be expanded upon in future iterations.

 The HuggingFace Spaces needs to be restarted on a daily basis so that the work done by the feature-fetch and the inference pipelines daily can be made available on the Gradio UI.
 To this end, we use the code in the `hf_space_restart.py` file, to programmatically restart the HF Space using the HF API.
 The code in this file is executed automatically on a daily basis, and is executed **LAST** in the sequence of `feature-fetch --> inference --> space-restart`.
 The automation of the execution is done through a GitHub Action, the code for which can be found in the `hf_restart.yml` file under `.github/worklows` directory.
+The code for this HF Space can be found here: https://huggingface.co/spaces/shallowunlearning/tldrify-ui/tree/main.
+The directory `hf_space` in this repository just points to the HF directory.
+This was done to ensure that there is only a single source of truth for the UI of this project.

 A thing to note: The HuggingFace space is restarted at around 6:20pm UTC everyday -- thus if visited _before_ this time, the news summaries displayed on the Gradio UI would be for the _previous_ day.